 Leveraging the National Bio and Agro-defense Facility

-The National Bio and Agro-defense Facility, or NBAF, is the U.S. Department of Homeland Security's foremost animal disease research facility.
+The National Bio and Agro-defense Facility, or NBAF, will be America's foremost animal disease research facility.
+It's being constructed by the U.S. Department of Homeland Security.

 After a three-year site selection process, Manhattan, Kansas, was selected as the location for NBAF.
 The facility is under construction on Kansas State University's Manhattan campus and is adjacent to the university's Biosecurity Research Institute.
 This strategic location places NBAF near important veterinary, agricultural and biosecurity research and expertise.